 DATING A PATCH: For official patches, using the date an emblem was approved usually works best when attempting to determine when a patch was first made.
 The next best method is to consider the period an organization was active, which has been included in brackets following each image caption.
 For unofficial patches, the approximate year they were made, if known, is mentioned in the Commentary section.
 When that information wasn’t available, the next best thing for approximating the “when” is to know when the patch was obtained.
 In many cases, they appear on the so-called “secondary market” within a few months--or even weeks-- of when a unit gets and distributes them.
 Readers will see that a great many patches were donated by Monte Watts, a former Malmstrom missileer who now works as a civilian contractor in the missile community.
 For many years, his job took him to all of the remaining missile bases frequently, where he gathered the latest patches, so when he took possession is pretty darn close to when the patch was made--and that is annotated in the Commentary as well.

 MOTTO TRANSLATIONS: In a word, HELP!
-Many motto translations are marked “(translation unavailable”).
-Others are labeled “(translation unknown”).
-Here’s the dif: Officially approved patches with mottos in a foreign language have an officially recorded translation that may or may not be an accurate one, but because it is the official translation, right or wrong, it is the translation of record.
-For those in this gallery lacking a translation, until that record can be accessed and the translation transcribed, it is known but “unavailable.”
-When an unavailable translation is guessed at, the entry in the text will include a word like “roughly.”
-Translations for foreign language mottos on UNofficial patches are rarely recorded, and when such is the case for a patch, the entry will be “(translation unknown”).
+Many motto translations are preceded with the word “roughly” because the officially recorded translation is unavailable.
+What’s the difference?
+Officially approved patches with mottos in a foreign language have an officially recorded translation that may or may not be an accurate one, but because it is the official translation, right or wrong, it is the translation of record.
+When the official translation was not available, an online translation tool was used, and that translation follows the word “roughly.”
+Occasionally, even that proved useless, so readers may see “unavailable” when all attempts ended in failure.
+That word simply means until the official record can be accessed and the translation transcribed, the motto’s meaning is known but not available to this researcher.
+Translations for foreign language mottos on UNofficial patches are rarely recorded, and when such is the case for a patch, and the online translator was perplexed, the entry will be “(translation unknown”).
 Since it was never recorded anywhere, the word “unavailable” is inappropriate.
-The bottom line is that there are many mottos in this gallery in a foreign language lacking a translation.
+The bottom line is that there are some mottos in this gallery in a foreign language lacking a translation.
 Had I known when I was in high school I would someday be creating this gallery, I would have chosen Latin rather than German for my required foreign language course, but since I didn’t, I will not embarrass myself by offering a translation that may or may not be close to what was intended.
-But if you were involved in the making of a patch with such a motto and remember what translation was intended, please let us know so we can add it to the text!
+But if you were involved in the making of a morale patch with such a motto and remember what translation was intended, please let us know so we can add it to the text!

 PRESENTATION FORMAT: The text accompanying all official patches is divided into sections labeled DESCRIPTION, SIGNIFICANCE, APPROVED (a date), MOTTO (when applicable), and COMMENTARY.
 Unless otherwise stated, all except the commentary was transcribed directly from official source documents, sans quotation marks.
 Unofficial patches have commentary only, but it is not so marked.
 This formatting should make it clear to users of the gallery which patches are official and which are the unofficial (morale) ones.

-SOFTWARE LIMITATIONS: The program used for the text in the gallery does not allow the use of italics, underlining, bolded fonts, or footnotes, all of which were used in the original text of my 1998 book that served as the foundation for this gallery.
-Consequently, the names of films, TV programs, books, periodicals, published articles, etc. that would normally be identified with these special features appear just like the text surrounding them, as do words that were italicized for emphasis.
-And most footnotes have been incorporated into the body of the text, using asterisks rather than numbers and adding the notes at the end, following the word “NOTE” (or “NOTES” if more than one).
-For image captions only, the software also does not allow the use of virgules (“/”), question marks, quotation marks, and certain other punctuation marks that are sometimes displayed on patches.
-We usually subbed a hyphen for a virgule so please keep this in mind when using the Search function for captions (e.g., search for “Stan-Eval” not “Stan/Eval”).
-I apologize for any confusion the reader may experience as a result of these limitations, and am hopeful this deficiency can be corrected at some point in the future.
-It has already been corrected for exclamation marks!
+SOFTWARE LIMITATIONS: The program used for the text in the gallery does not allow the use of footnotes that were used in the original text of my 1998 book that served as the foundation for this gallery.
+Consequently, most footnotes have been incorporated into the body of the text, using asterisks rather than numbers and adding the notes at the end, following the word “NOTE” (or “NOTES” if more than one).
+Happily, the latest gallery reconstruction now allows for the bolding, underlining, and italicizing of text, which should eliminate any confusion that may have arisen previously as a result of the absence of these.

 SOURCES: Although it may appear to have a scholarly facade, this gallery is focused on presenting images of patches and emblems, accompanied by explanatory text.
 Only on rare occasions is a source for information cited.
 Gallery users who are interested in sources of information contained in the text are referred to my book: AIR FORCE MISSILE PATCHES: Official and Unofficial, 1954-Present.
 Several editions of this were printed in very limited quantities, so obtaining a copy may prove challenging, but the final edition was digitized with my permission and is available for viewing at the Publications link in the Reference section of USAFPatches.com by clicking on the link titled “Air Force Missile Patches.”
 If the source was known, it was documented in that work!